 Woven Wheel

-This stitch seems advanced but is quite simple.
-Woven wheel stitch consists of two parts: the spokes and weaving.
-The spokes have straight stitches, and must be odd in number for continuous weaving.
-Weaving proceeds in a spiral form.
-Soon you will have a stitch that will fill your hoop with amazing florals.
+This stitch may seem advanced but is quite simple.
+The woven wheel stitch consists of two parts: the spokes and the weaving.
+The spokes have straight stitches and must be odd in number for continuous weaving.